After breaking the relationship between you and your husband, I mean to say after divorce, you need to reach a financial settlement to move forward.

 Separation for two years with the agreement

-If you and your partner are separated for the last two years with an agreement, you can apply for divorce.
+If you and your partner have been separated for the last two years with an agreement, you can apply for divorce.

 Separation for five years without agreement

-If you and your spouse live apart for the last five years without any agreement, it can be used as a ground for your divorce.
+If you and your spouse have lived apart for the last five years without any agreement, it can be used as a ground for your divorce.

 Desertion

 If your husband left you alone without any agreement or reasonable reason, it would be considered desertion.
-Here one notable thing is your husband must have the intention to end your marriage relationship.
+One notable thing is that your husband must have the intention to end your marriage relationship.

 Does cheating affect divorce settlement in Canada?

-Many people think that the ground for adultery, cheating, or unreasonable behavior will increase the divorce settlement amount.
-Because they are the victims and they should get a favorable financial settlement.
+Many people think that the grounds for adultery, cheating, or unreasonable behavior will increase the divorce settlement amount.
+They are the victims, and they should get a favorable financial settlement.

-Anyways this is a kind of misconception.
-In all the cases, for all the grounds, the financial settlement is nearly the same in Canada and most of the country as far as we know.
+Anyway, this is a kind of misconception.
+In all the cases, for all the grounds, the financial settlement is nearly the same in Canada and most of the country, as far as we know.

-Here the court doesn’t look at anything other than fulfilling the grounds for the divorce.
-I hope you got the answer.
-Some of the significant effects of cheating are as follows,
+Here, the court doesn’t look at anything other than fulfilling the grounds for the divorce.
+I hope you get the answer.
+Some of the significant effects of the cheating spouse and divorce are as follows:

 There is no impact on the settlement